akka/akka/akka-docs/src/main/paradox/typed/actors.md

 create a very simple Actor that repackages the `PostMessage` command into a `PublishSessionMessage` command which also includes the screen name.

+To implement the logic where we spawn a child for the session we need access to the `ActorContext`.
+This is injected as a constructor parameter upon creation of the behavior, note how we combine the `MutableBehavior` with  `Behaviors.setup` to do this in the `behavior` method.

 The behavior that we declare here can handle both subtypes of `RoomCommand`.
 `GetSession` has been explained already and the